1. Races

 Relations and Legacy

-The nomadic lifestyle of the Agbedu has defined how they interact with their neighbors, often times negatively so.
-Many settled societies, often those who seek to claim the Savage Lands, view their people as almost primitive or uncivilized.
-Most interactions with the Agbedu are also ones of hostility, as they view established colonies and developments in their native land as disrespectful to the land they respect.
+The nomadic and semi-nomadic lifestyle of many Agbedu have defined how they interact with their neighbors, often times negatively so.
+Many more powerful societies, often those who seek to claim the Savage Lands as territory, sometimes view their people as almost primitive or uncivilized.
+Most interactions with the Agbedu are also ones of hostility, as they view foreign colonies in their native land as an invasion of their home and as disrespect to the environment.
 This has led to mistrust of the Agbedu among foreign powers in the Savage Lands, mainly among settlers from the Holy Empire of Acolytius and Janiib Sultanate.
-The diverse internal politics between the many tribes does not help this perception, as these tribes can have relations that vary between cooperative to contentious.
-However, as more and more travelers meet and interact with various Agbedu tribes, respect for their resilience and adaptability continues to grow throughout Asobria.
+The diverse internal politics between the Agbedu does not help this perception, and many outsiders will only ever take note of the contention.
+However, with the kingdoms of Ákrabu, Saantili, and Ziwana making efforts to establish trade routes with some of their foreign neighbors, perhaps these larger powers will eventually see more than the conflict they choose to focus on.